-- Continue the Student Learning Objectives (SLO) process with either a state assessment or state approved assessment.
-SED has posted an RFQ for SLO assessments; currently approved assessments do not automatically meet the new SED requirements. - Optional second state-provided growth score on a state-created or administered test provided it uses a different measure, or a supplemental assessment selected from SED's approved list.
+- Student Learning Objectives (SLO) process with either a state assessment or state approved assessment. - Optional second state-provided growth score on a state-created or administered test provided it uses a different measure, or a supplemental assessment selected from SED's approved list.